VinayaKumaraC/weather-forecast-app/README.md

 📎 Note

-Node modules are not included, as this project does not require a build setup.
+This project does not require a build setup, so no node_modules folder is included.

-All features are implemented using vanilla JavaScript and Tailwind CDN.
+All features are implemented using vanilla JavaScript and Tailwind CSS CDN.

 👤 Author
 Vinaya Kumara C
-Weather Forecast Application – Intershala javascript Project
+Weather Forecast Application  JavaScript Project